edHelper.com

 By Beth Beutler

 2 "Today, we are going to look at terms for the letters K through S," began Mrs. Mossett.
-"But before we do that, let's fill in the terms on the board for each of the letters A through J."
+"But before we do that, let's write the terms on the board for each of the letters A through J."

-9 "Let's make 'M' stand for 'madrigal.'
-This was a piece sung back in the Renaissance time by a group of singers.
-Most of the time, they sang it without instrumental backup.
+6 "Very good, Sally.
+That's correct.
+M stands for madrigal.
+This was a piece sung back in the Renaissance time by a group of singers without instrumental backup.
 Does anyone happen to know another word for singing without musical instruments?"

 For the complete story with questions: click here for printable